mozilla/uniffi-rs/docs/diplomat-and-macros.md

 extended to do so.

-But in both cases, for our problematic example above, this process never sees the layout of the `MyFFIType` struct, so that layout can't be communicated to the foreign bindings.
+But in both cases, for our problematic example above, this process never sees the layout of the `MyFFIType` struct because it's not inside the processed module, so that layout can't be communicated to the foreign bindings.
 As noted above, this is considered a feature for diplomat, but a limitation for UniFFI.

 This is the problem which caused us to decide to stop working on